cozy/cozy-stack/docs/sharing.md

 - `initials`: a generated image with the initials of the owner's public name.
 This is the default behavior.
 - `404`: just a 404 - Not found error.

+If the `initials` fallback is used and the member has not yet seen the sharing, the background of the image will be grey.

 **Note**: 0 for the index means the sharer.

 #### Request